Balolah/husbh_gp_5/README.md

 ## Info

 - Introduction:
-Husbh, is an Arabic application for children from age 6-8 to learn math operations (addition, subtraction, multiplication and division) and with Augmented Reality (AR) games.
-Our application provides a an interesting learning methods my providing a joyful animation videos and follow-up questions for the child to answer them.
+Husbh, is an Arabic application for children from age 6-8 to learn math operations (addition, subtraction, multiplication, and division) with Augmented Reality (AR) games.
+Our application provides an interesting learning method by providing joyful animation videos and follow-up questions for the child to answer, and fun and interactive games to play.

 - Technology:
-We used Flutter, which is a framework that uses Dart language.
+We used Flutter, which is a framework that uses Dart language, and Unity, which is a cross-platform game engine.

 - Launching instructions:\
 1- Download Android Studio and create virtual device (emulator) \